y3-myint-oo/wercker/Documentation/design.rst

 Jobs (CoreOS)
 -------------

-Each Job is an individual execution of `sentcli` with all of the information needed by it passed into the environment via the systemd file.
+Each Job is an individual execution of `wercker` with all of the information needed by it passed into the environment via the systemd file.

 TODO(termie): Add a template for the systemd job file.